 6: Car Guards

 Travelers can expect to find car guards just about anywhere you park.
 These guards will offer to watch your car and help you park in exchange for a tip of R2 and up.
-Do be aware however that the guards must wear a reflective vest (usually bright yellow or orange) to indicate that they are in fact employed by the city, and not just begging.
+Do be aware however that the guards must wear a reflective vest (usually bright yellow or orange) to indicate that the city employs them, and not just begging.

 7: Health and Beauty services